What we know about migrant tragedy off Greece

 This is around the time the Greek coastguard said an English speaker on board had insisted the vessel was “in no danger” and did not require assistance.

-The NGO also noted that migrants are reluctant to be intercepted by Greek forces owing to widespread reports of mistreatment and pushbacks, which Athens consistently denies.
+The NGO also noted that migrants are reluctant to be intercepted by Greek forces owing to widespread reports of mistreatment and pushbacks, reports Athens consistently denies.

-Asylum seekers “know that encountering the Hellenic Coast Guard, the Hellenic Police or the Hellenic Border Guards often means violence and suffering.
-It is due to systematic pushbacks that boats are trying to avoid Greece, navigating much longer routes, and risking lives at sea,“ it said.

 Vincent Cochetel, special envoy of the United Nations High Commissioner for Refugees for the central and western Mediterranean, said Friday that Greece’s argument for not intervening “does not hold up”.